codingFreak-Adisin/Blog-Scraper/README.md

 # Blog-Scrapper
-- Scrapping Staff Picks/Trending Blogs from medium's website
+- Scraping Staff Picks/Trending Blogs from medium's website
+- Pushing all the data scraped into a .csv file
 - Informations Scrapped from the blogs are:
   1) Blog Title
   2) Blog Content